prmika/ErasmusProject/README.md

 This is a repository to show a group (group of 5) project that was made during a student exchange in ISEP, Portugal

+Backend is done with Node.js and .NET,
+Frontend with Angular and Three.js,
+Advanced algorithms with Prolog (ALGAV folder)

 ---------------------------------------------------------------------------------------------------------------------